Thursday, August 9, 2007

 David Marder has been involved in beekeeping and bee control for over 25 years.
 He was on the Governor’s Steering Committee on Africanized Honeybees and is certified by Dr Steven Theones as an Africanized Honeybee expert.
 Marder was the president of the Orange County Beekeepers Association for two years, has been featured on CNN, Discovery Channel, National Geographic, and Wallstreet Journal, and has guest spoken at countless venues.
 Marder is licensed by the state of California to perform structural pest control.

-Picture not actually included in press release “Live removal of feral swarms and colonies from Orange County poses a serious risk to public health and domestic animals,” says Marder.
+“Live removal of feral swarms and colonies from Orange County poses a serious risk to public health and domestic animals,” says Marder.
 Feral bees in Orange County are likely to be Africanized, and only DNA testing on a given specimen can tell for certain.
 Africanized bees are not always readily identifiable by their behaviour, and hosting them in close proximity to dense human habitation is an accident waiting to happen.
 Shipping them elsewhere may actually exacerbate the spread of Africanized honeybees.

 Additionally, as the causes of CCD is currently unknown and may well be caused by a communicable bee pathogen, mixing clean domestic bees with unhygienic feral bees is likely to make the situation worse.